ASoult10/uvlhub_AS/README.md

 # Astronomiahub.io

-Repository of feature models in UVL format integrated with Zenodo and flamapy following Open Science principles - Developed by DiversoLab
+Repository of astronomy observations in JSON format - Developed by DiversoLab

 ## Official documentation